pancakebasspanda/stock-ticker/README.md

 * 500 requests per day

 In order to cater for the above limits the app connects to and stores the raw api data redis cache and specifically uses the redis module [RedisJSON](https://redis.io/docs/stack/json/)
+.
 The choice of RedisJSON was due to it being quick and easy to implement given the time constraint plus the quickness of looking up data.

-When the application first starts up it does a call to retrieve the FULL STOCK PRICE history of specific stock(20 Years).
+When the application first starts up, it does a call to retrieve the FULL STOCK PRICE history of specific stock(20 Years).
 This is then cached in redis.
 Thereafter, when a request comes in to retrieve NDAYS worth of data it first looks up dates in the cache and if that fails it will then call the API therefore not using up API quota on each request.